afhayden/Module6_Challenge_API_Requests/README.md

 * Retrieve the nearest city using citipy
 * Obtain weather information using an API call to OpenWeatherMap
 * Save the cities and weather data to WeatherPy_Database.csv within the Weather_Database folder

 ### Deliverable 2
 * Obtain user info for minimum and maximum temperature preferences
 * Using the data saved in WeatherPy_Database.csv, create DataFrame for cities that meet the minimum and maximum temperature crtieria
 * Using Google Maps API, identify nearest hotels to those selected cities
 * Add hotel info pop-up box data for each of those cities
 * Save the updated cities information to WeatherPy_vacation.csv within the Vacation_Search folder
+* Display Google Map with hotel name and weather information in markers

 ### Deliverable 3
+* Select four (4) cities close in proximity to one another and in the same country

 ## Resources